-The U.S. Bureau of Labor Statistics (BLS) does not have specific information regarding travel nurses.
+The BLS does not have specific information regarding travel nurses.
 However, general RN data is a good starting point.
-According to 2018 data from the BLS, the average salary for a registered nurse is $75,510 per year ($36.30 per hour).
-Because travel nurses typically have a less stable employment structure, average pay is more highly variable.
-Ambitious travel nurses who elect to take on more responsibilities have the potential to earn above the average salary.
+According to 2019 data from the BLS, the average salary for a registered nurse is $73,300 per year ($35.24 per hour).
+Because travel nurses typically have a less stable employment structure, average pay is variable.

 What is the current job market for travel nurses?

 There is a demand for skilled RNs to fill open positions.
 The Bureau of Labor Statistics (BLS) predicts there will be around 221,900 new careers for RNs created between 2019-2029 due to the aging population and a large number of older nurses retiring in the workforce.
 According to the National Council of State Boards of Nursing (NCSBN), 55% of today’s nursing workforce is 50 years or older.

 Factor in nurses who are already employed are entitled to vacations, maternity/paternity leave and paid time off and it’s easy to understand there is a demand for traveling nurses.

 Are you an RN ready for a change of scenery and an exciting new adventure?
 Becoming a travel nurse is a great way to achieve both.
 With the right background and education, you’ll go far, and we’re here to help you get there and answer any questions you have along the way!